The Quiet Extinction

 The Collective

-Their Third Tenet -- "Preserve human understanding" -- is a direct response to the Quiet Extinction.
+Their Third Tenet โ "Preserve human agency" โ is a direct response to the Quiet Extinction.
 The Collective exists, in part, because the Quiet Extinction proved that dependency kills.
+They are the only institution in the Sprawl that treats manual competence as a survival imperative.